protonemedia/laravel-splade-docs/x-form.md

 <x-splade-form preserve-scroll>
 ```

-When the form has been submitted succesfully, you may access the response using the `form.$response` prop:
+When the form has been submitted successfully, you may access the response using the `form.$response` prop:

 ```blade
 <x-splade-form stay>